UnderwaterOwlbear/underwaterowlbear.github.io/pages/mosaic.md

 ### Manor

-**Manors** consist of the lord's keep (anything from a small fortified house, to an expansive castle, depending on the wealth of the lord) and the accompanying peasant population of the manor.
+**Manors** consist of the lord's residence (anything from a small fortified house, to an expansive castle, depending on the wealth of the lord) and the accompanying peasant population of the manor.
 The population density of a manor depends on the region in which the manor is located:

 * **Wilderness**: d6-3 households per square mile
 * **Borderlands**: d6 households per square mile